 There are many different types of gravy.
 The most "traditional" gravy is made with the fat and juices (called drippings) from meat.
 But that's not the only way to make this delicious sauce!

-This vegan gravy recipe is more smooth and creamy than onion or mushroom gravy.
+This brown vegan gravy is more smooth and creamy than onion or mushroom gravy, since it contains onion powder rather than chopped onion.
 And cocoa powder makes it a rich brown, similar to traditional turkey gravy.

 What is vegan gravy made of?

 Vegan gravy uses olive oil instead of turkey fat and vegetable broth instead of turkey juices.
-Plus, my vegan gravy recipe uses cocoa powder to get the color closer to traditional gravy.
+Plus, my brown vegan gravy uses cocoa powder to get the color closer to traditional gravy.

 What is a good substitute for gravy?